This article contain information generally on the organs of speech: the meaning of the organs of speech, parts of the organs of speech and functions

 - Lips

-The lips as organ of speech create two different sounds which are mainly the labial, bilabial and labio-dental consonant sounds.
+The lips as an organ of speech create two different sounds which are mainly the labial, bilabial and labio-dental consonant sounds.
 Thus, both the upper lips and the lower lips are considered important apparatus in producing a speech sound.

 - Teeth